 · Only plastic supports for reinforcing steel shall be accepted based on approved brands as noted in IM 451.01, Appendix A.

-· All reinforcing including tie strips and reinforcing strips and all other steel and iron products and coatings that will be incorporated in the final product shall be of domestic origin and shall be melted and manufactured in the USA.
+· All reinforcing including tie strips and reinforcing strips and all other steel and iron products and coatings shall meet the requirements of IM 107.

 One copy of the above-described documents shall be forwarded to the project engineer on the day the item(s) are delivered to the project and one copy shall be sent to the respective District Materials Engineer.